Worship Bulletin for Sunday, August 16, 2026

 Sharing Time – Our Joys and Concerns

-Taizé Song “In the Lord”
+Taizé Song “In God Alone”

 Doxology